rschramm9/AHNC_MOTUS_KIOSK/FINAL_DEPLOYMENT_WINDOWS_README.md

-#### Set the shiny kiosk app to run at at boot
+#### 2.0 - Set the shiny App.R local web server to run at at boot

 Shiny kiosk App.R is the background server application needed by the kiosk web pages.
-So we want it to start at boot so it’s there and ready whenever the kiosk gui is displayed by OpenKiosk (eg.when ever the motus_kiosk user logs in)
+So we want it to start at boot so it’s running and ready whenever the kiosk gui is displayed by OpenKiosk (eg.when ever the motus_kiosk user logs in)

-·   Login as administrator Admin
+**2.1** - Login as administrator Admin

-.
-Right-click the TaskScheduler icon and choose "Run as administrator"
+**2.2** - Right-click the TaskScheduler icon and choose "Run as administrator"

-·   In TaskScheduler - Highlight "Task Scheduler Library" on the right side panel
+**2.3** - In TaskScheduler - Highlight "Task Scheduler Library" on the right side panel

-·   In TaskScheduler Main Menubar:  Action > Create Task
+**2.4** - In TaskScheduler Main Menubar:  Action > Create Task

-·   - On the "General" tab
+**2.5** - On the "General" tab

 .			-  The task will be named MOTUS_KIOSK_SERVER